Tekashi 6ix9ine’s ‘Dummy Boy’ Album Leaks Online

 Tekashi 6ix9ine fans have been gradually coming around to the realization that they can listen to his new DUMMY BOY album, in spite of reports by Billboard and other publications that indicated the release has been postponed due to his imprisonment.

 The Source reports that DUMMY BOY was made available for purchase through 6ix9ine’s official website for a brief period of time, before the sale was discontinued over the weekend.
-Thanks to consumers who paid the $6.99 before uploading and subsequently sharing the eight track LP, fans have been getting a listen to material that bears potential for the Brooklyn rapper’s profile to continue surging while he remains behind bars on federal weapons, armed robbery and racketeering charges.
+Thanks to consumers who paid the $6.99 and then subsequently shared the eight track EP, fans have been listening to material that bears potential for the Brooklyn rapper’s profile to continue surging while he remains behind bars on federal weapons, armed robbery, and racketeering charges.

-Among the tracks included on the project, as premiered by The Source, are an A Boogie Wit Da Hoodie collaboration titled “WAKA,” a song showcasing a cameo from Tory Lanez called “KIKA,” a Lil Baby featured track dubbed “Tic Toc,” and Tekashi’s high profile single with Nicki Minaj and Kanye West, “MAMA.”
+Among the tracks included on the project, as premiered by the Source, are a collaboration with A Boogie Wit Da Hoodie titled “WAKA,” a song showcasing a cameo from Tory Lanez called “KIKA,” a Lil Baby featured track dubbed “Tic Toc,” and Tekashi’s high profile single with Nicki Minaj and Kanye West, “MAMA.”
 By accounts that had previously been confirmed via Consequence Of Sound, the leaked version of DUMMY BOY is short several tunes, as the official listing had the project running 13 tracks for a total length of 34 minutes and 30 seconds.

 Tekashi 6ix9ine’s ‘DUMMY BOY’ Releases on His Website https://t.co/aa08j5OqA5 pic.twitter.com/K4qQVwMLln